Texas-Policy-Lab/shiny_server/README.md

 ```

 In the above scenario, the application will be deployed to the
-development url since run: TRUE for development and FALSE for
+development url since run: TRUE for development and run: FALSE for
 production.
-The production run variable can never equal the development
+The production:run variable can never equal the development:
 run variable, they must be TRUE and FALSE or FALSE and TRUE.

 To deploy to production change the file to look like this: